-The members of the Women's Club will see the latest fashions, put on by Best & Co., under the direction of Mrs. K. P. next Monday afternoon, Dec.
-I, in the ball room of Forest Hills Inn.
+The members of the Women's Club will see the latest fashions, The members of the Women's Club will see the latest fashions, put on by Best & Co., under the direction of Mrs. K. P. Fritz, next Monday afternoon, Dec.
+1, in the ball room of Forest Hills Inn.
 Each member has the privilege of bringing one guest.
-The program is announced for 2 o'clock, as usual, but

-The brogram is amounteed for 2 o clock, as usual, but only those who come promptly will be able to get seats.
+The program is announced for 2 o'clock, as usual, but only those who come promptly will be able to get seats.

 The current readings chapter will meet Tuesday afternoon, Dec.
 2, 2:30 o'clock, in the home of Mrs. C. C. Carstens, 212 Gardens Apartments, when Mrs. Goldthwaite H. Dorr will review "The White Monkey" by John Galsworthy.
-Mrs. J.
+Mrs. J. Gorton Marsh will be assistant hostess